AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/ip-allow-lists/apply-allow-list.md

 1. Navigate to the **Environments** screen from the **Overview** page.
 1. Navigate to the specific environment details page on the **Environments** screen and navigate to the **IP Allow List** table.
 1. Use the input fields at the top of the table to select the IP allow list and the author or publish service to which you wish to apply it.
-   * The IP Allow List must exist in Cloud Manager in order to apply it.
+   * The IP Allow List must exist in Cloud Manager to apply it.
 1. Click **Apply** and confirm your submission.

 ## Un-Applying Allow Lists {#un-applying}